-The EXTEST instruction enables the preloaded data to be driven out through the system output pins.
-This instruction also selects the boundary scan register to be connected for serial access between the TDI and TDO in the shift-DR controller state.
+The EXTEST instruction drives the preloaded data out through the system output pins.
+This instruction also connects the boundary scan register for serial access between the TDI and TDO in the Shift-DR controller state.

 EXTEST Output Bus Tri-State